Malê revolt: Growth of Islam in Bahia

 The urban environment of Salvador facilitated the spread of Islam due to the greater mobility of slaves, the large number of freemen, and the networks between these two groups.
-All Malês, slave or free, that knew how to read and write Arabic would spread this knowledge on street corners.
-The houses of freedmen also provided a place for the practice of Islam, as well as slaves own quarters (in their master's house) or “private mosques” which were rooms the Malês rented out (the majority of which were in downtown Salvador).
+All Malês, slave or free, who knew how to read and write Arabic would spread this knowledge on street corners.
+The houses of freedmen also provided a place for the practice of Islam, as well as slaves own quarters (in their master's house) or "private mosques" which were rooms the Malês rented out (the majority of which were in downtown Salvador).
 At these places Malês met to pray, memorize verses from the Qur'an, and learn how to read and write (on wooden writing slates) Arabic.
 The Malês also wrote matters of their faith on paper, despite its high cost.

 In Bahia, the Malês had to innovate some aspects of Islam because they feared persecution by officials, but tried to maintain its basic characteristics.
 For example, the Malês gathered frequently to eat suppers together to represent their effort to commit themselves to the aspect of Islam to only eat food prepared by Muslim hands.
 They ate mutton often, which signifies ritual sacrifices.
 During Ramadan their diet consisted of yams, bugloss, rice, milk, and honey.
 They ended Ramadan by sacrificing a ram.
 In addition, the Malês celebrated main religious days such as Lailat al-Miraj, which was a sign of success in Bahia because Malês had become a well-defined segment of the Bahian black community.